-The Brazil-U.S. Business Council develops its Energy & Environment advocacy position through dialogue with its members.
-BUSBC governance addresses these members priorities and issues through the Energy & Environment Task Force and the Oil & Gas Working Group.
+The Brazil-U.S. Business Council develops its Energy & Green Technology advocacy position through dialogue with its members.
+BUSBC governance addresses these members priorities and issues through the Energy & Green Technology Task Force and the Oil & Gas Working Group.

-BUSBC's Energy & Environment Task Force is chaired by Guardian Industries Corp.
+BUSBC's Energy & Green Technology Task Force is chaired by Guardian Industries Corp.

-Energy & Environment policy issues advocated by BUSBC and delineated in BUSBC's 2013 Program of Work are:
+Energy & Green Technology policy issues advocated by BUSBC and delineated in BUSBC's 2013 Program of Work are:

 - Support U.S. and Brazil bilateral and multilateral efforts to harmonize international biofuels standards.

 - Support the negotiation of a new Civil Nuclear Agreement between Brazil and the United States to foster industrial and commercial cooperation.

 - Promote the development of Brazilian standards and conformity assessment systems for energy efficient windows.

 - Promote changes in the Brazilian pre-salt regulatory framework to foster U.S. investment in Brazil, including with regard to exclusivity rights and local content requirements.

 - Work with the Brazilian government to ensure that the price of electricity and natural gas does not prevent new U.S. investment in Brazil.